alphagov/govuk-developer-docs/source/manual/alerts/email-alert-api-unprocessed-work.html.md

 * **[`unprocessed messages`](https://github.com/alphagov/email-alert-api/blob/master/app/workers/process_message_worker.rb)**.

   * This means there is a significant delay in generating emails for subscribers with "immediate" frequency subscriptions in response to [a custom message].

+* **`incomplete digest runs`**.

+  * This could be due to a failure in any of three workers:

+    * [\[Daily/Weekly\]DigestInitiatorWorker](https://github.com/alphagov/email-alert-api/blob/a656389b1abdd46226ca37c1682c318f1c2eafee/app/workers/daily_digest_initiator_worker.rb) generates a DigestRunSubscriber work item for each subscriber.
+    * [DigestEmailGenerationWorker](https://github.com/alphagov/email-alert-api/blob/a656389b1abdd46226ca37c1682c318f1c2eafee/app/workers/digest_email_generation_worker.rb) does the work of generating the digest email for a specific subscriber.
+    * [DigestRunCompletionMarkerWorker](https://github.com/alphagov/email-alert-api/blob/a656389b1abdd46226ca37c1682c318f1c2eafee/app/workers/digest_run_completion_marker_worker.rb) periodically scans all the work items to see if the run is complete.

 Each of the alerts is based on custom metrics that we collect using [a periodic job](https://github.com/alphagov/email-alert-api/blob/a656389b1abdd46226ca37c1682c318f1c2eafee/app/workers/metrics_collection_worker.rb).
 The metric will be something like "amount of unprocessed work older than X amount of time" ([example](https://github.com/alphagov/email-alert-api/blob/a656389b1abdd46226ca37c1682c318f1c2eafee/app/workers/metrics_collection_worker/content_change_exporter.rb#L16)).